Flexcell® is the premier manufacturer of cell stretching bioreactors

 What We Do

 Flexcell® designs, develops and manufactures dynamic cell stretching culture systems and disposables.
-Our products have been used in over 1,500+ laboratories worldwide.
+Our products used in over 1,500+ laboratories worldwide.

 Our unique bioreactor systems enable investigators to apply mechanical load to cell models in vitro and to create 3D tissue constructs within the most optimal in vivo environment for cell proliferation and growth.
 Our full range of tissue engineering accessories complements our bioreactor systems to aid in the fabrication of 3D cell seeded tissue constructs with different shape sizes.
 We offer 6-well and 24-well flexible membraned culture plates that come in various matrix coatings to enhance cultured growth of many cell lines.
 Our total system solutions have broad applications within many Biomedical research fields.